ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: ICPO

 To more effectively guide the policy model in exploring and learning underutilized knowledge, we have devised a composite reward function that integrates verifiable rewards derived from external scoring strategies with advantage signals based on intrinsic generation preferences (i.e., preference advantage scores).
 This reward mechanism not only reflects the absolute performance of responses in the target task but also captures their relative learning value among candidate responses within the same group.
 The final reward is modeled as:

 where the weighting parameter $\omega$ is utilized to regulate the strength of intrinsic advantage signal injection.
 We adopt a multi-stage weight adjustment strategy to dynamically modify $\omega$ across different training stages, with specific settings detailed in Section~\ref{sec3.4}.
 Additionally, $\tilde{S}_k^p$ is clipped based on the verifiable reward of each individual response, thereby preventing intrinsic preferences from excessively dominating the composite reward.
-This reward mechanism not only circumvents the reward hacking issues that may arise from purely external rewards but also enhances the robustness and exploration efficiency of the policy in scenarios characterized by coarse-grained or noisy rewards.
+This reward mechanism ensures that encouragement is effectively applied to correct, low-probability responses that possess learning value (while incorrect low-probability responses receive minimal intrinsic rewards due to the truncation mechanism), and it also suppresses the model's overconfident errors.